Tom Bowen and the birth of a revolutionary treatment

 Bowen Therapy refers to the body of work produced by an Australian named Thomas Ambrose Bowen, or Tom Bowen as he is more commonly called.
 Despite having no formal medical training (but referring to himself as an osteopath), Bowen initially worked as a masseur and discovered an unusual characteristic — something that can be described as an extreme hypersensitivity of his fingers and hands; this enabled him to feel nerve transmissions and detect blockages in a person’s nervous and muscular systems.
 In the late 1950s, he discovered and explored unusual relationships between specific health complaints and patterns of muscular dysfunction in his patients.

-Drawing the line: differentiating bowen therapy and NST
+Drawing the line: differentiating Bowen therapy and NST

 Death, rebirth, and revolution

-A more dynamic and effective approach
+A more dynamic and practical approach

 NST Bowen Technique: neuromuscular therapy

-1. The philosophy behind the Neurostructural Integration Technique is rooted in the work of remarkable chiropractor, Major Bertrand DeJanette, who developed a Sacro-occipital technique.
+1. The philosophy behind the Neurostructural Integration Technique is rooted in the work of remarkable chiropractor Major Bertrand DeJanette, who developed a Sacro-occipital technique.

 2. The tool used for extensive validation and testing was Applied Kinesiology.